jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/demo.md

 ### First attempt with the Debug'n'Dump

-The Debug'n'Dump is a product created by Thomas Roth to make voltage glitching using the "crowbar" method straightforward.
+The Debug'n'Dump is a product created by Thomas Roth (stacksmashing) to make voltage glitching using the "crowbar" method straightforward.

-After flashing the glitching firmware to the Debug'n'Dump, running it didn't seem to have any effect on the nRF52832, but at this point I was blind to what was happening without an oscilloscope.
+After flashing the glitching firmware to the Debug'n'Dump and wiring everything up, running it didn't seem to have any effect on the nRF52832, but at that point I was also blind to what was happening without an oscilloscope.
 I acquired an oscilloscope from David Oswald, and observed that there was just a tiny pulse where the glitch should happen; it wasn't shorting.
 After creating an issue on the airtag-glitcher GitHub repo documenting my findings, I moved on to using David's own FPGA-based glitching board, the GIAnT, to replicate the attack.